LongHip12/LonelyBot/README.md

 • `shop` - See what the shop sells

+• `tag` - The tag system in the name is similar to the Minecraft server hypixel

+• `resettag` - Remove all tag from name

 • `taixiu` - Play Sic bo game

 • `lichsutaixiu` - View the history of the last 5 Sic Bo games